dimitri-nicolo/calico/_includes/v2.3/cnx-monitor-install.md

    ssh <jumpbox> -L 127.0.0.1:33601:<docker node>:33601
    ```
 {% elsif include.elasticsearch == "operator" %}
+{% if include.orch == "openshift" %}
+   You may need to create an OpenShift route or Ingress if the NodePort is not accessible.

+   Ensure that the Route is created with tls termination set to Edge.
+Also, ensure that the host
+   specified in the route is resolvable from within the cluster, and to update cnx.yaml with the
+   hostname as specified in the route, apply the change and restart the cnx-manager pod.

+{% else %}
    By default, Kibana is made accessible via a NodePort listening on port 30601

    You may need to create an ssh tunnel if the node is not accessible - for example: